Facing a R.I. Domestic Violence Charge?

 - a person with whom you have a child

 There are various types of domestic violence charges one can be convicted of.
-We'll share some of the most common ones to help you understand what falls under these types of charges.
-You can be convicted of domestic simple assault.
-Domestic simple assault occurs when one person negligently or intentionally causes bodily harm to another person.
+We'll share some of the most common domestic violence laws to help you understand what falls under these types of charges.
+You can be convicted of domestic assault.
+Domestic assault occurs when one person negligently or intentionally causes bodily harm to another person.
 The violation of a no-contact order is also considered a domestic violence charge.
 The occurs when a person violates a no-contact order or a restraining order by attempting to contact the person associated with the order.

 You may also be charged with domestic vandalism.
 Domestic vandalism is when you intentionally damage or destroy property belonging to the defendant in the case.
 Domestic disorderly conduct is another charge which is the same as a disorderly conduct charge, but involves the defendant and/or the defendant's family.